Being a Mentor

 - Gain fresh, new perspectives on challenging industry issues and emerging trends affecting future generations of consumers

-- Stimulate your problem-solving skills and generate marketing ideas as you interact with from individuals outside your organization and professional circle
+- Stimulate your problem-solving skills and generate marketing ideas as you interact with individuals outside your organization and professional circle

 - Recognize yourself as a thought leader and influencer